amandersonyou/ClimateSleepThesis/Data/README.md

     - Asthma prevalence percentages per state
     - Standard Error
 - CSV with asthma prevalence from 2001 - 2017
-  - percentages for total, adults, and children
+  - percentages for total, adults, and

+- CSV with asthma prevelance percentages by state and mortality for adults 2018